ingjuanocampo/AriticleListApplication/README.md

 Dependency: Domain

 #### Chache
-Cache is an Android Module that connects with local datasources like Databases, Sharepreferences etc. In this case we have a Room Database intance incharge of store the post information
+Cache is an Android Module that connects with local data sources like Databases, Sharepreferences, etc. In this case, we have a Room Database instance in charge of the store the post information
 Dependency: Data

 #### Remote
-Android Module that integrates the JsonPlaceHolder, using Retrofit it fetch all the remote required information.
+Android Module that integrates the JsonPlaceHolder, using Retrofit it fetches all the remote required information.
 Dependency: Data

 ## Unit test

-With clean architecture approach is very easy to test all the layers.
-Since most of the classes relies in contracts instead of implementation, it is easy to mock and interact with every class.
+With a clean architecture, the code is very easy to test in all the layers.
+Since most of the classes rely on contracts instead of implementation, it is easy to mock and interact with every class.
-The most important part of the app to be tested should be always be Domain, since in Domain layer are all the core features and BRs.
-(Of course all the code should be Tested)
+The most important part of the app to be tested should always be Domain, since in Domain layer are all the core features and BRs.
+(Of course, all the code should be Tested)

 For this showcase the Domain has a 100% test coverage, please see the following image: